 - connected health….technologies that seamlessly connect our healthcare system.

-In this posting we look at Health Care use cases and how data and analytics are being slowly but sure being adopted in the form of informatics.
+In this posting we look at Digital Health Care use cases and how data and analytics are being slowly but sure being adopted in the form of informatics.
 All this change is being driven under the guise of Health Reform.